2012–13 Kent Invicta Football League

-The 2012–13 Kent Invicta Football League season was the second in the history of the Kent Invicta Football League, a football competition in England.
+The 2012–13 Kent Invicta Football League season was the second in the history of the Kent Invicta Football League, a football competition in England for clubs located in and adjacent to the historic county of Kent.

+The league comprised one division and there was also a league cup competition, the Challenge Trophy.

-League table
+The League

-The league featured 15 clubs which competed in the division last season along with two new clubs:
+The league featured seventeen clubs of which fifteen had competed in the league the previous season together with two additional clubs: